neural-maze/blog/content/posts/202406-crewai-melody-agents/index.md

 ```

 If you go to your [Docker Desktop](https://www.docker.com/products/docker-desktop/) (if you don't use
-Docker Desktop, you're probably out of your mind ... just kidding 🤣)
+Docker Desktop, you're probably out of your mind ... just kidding 🤣) you should see something like this:

 <p align="center">
     <img alt="img" src="img/docker_desktop.png" width=500 />